JamesBrownR/Quick-Fix-Dent-Repair/_posts/2025-01-29-what-to-do-after-accident.md

 ---
 layout: blog
-title: "What to Do After a Fender Bender: A Step-by-Step Guide"
+title: "What to Do After a Fender Bender...
+A Step-by-Step Guide"
 date: 2025-01-29
 author: Chris Hurley
 categories: [tips, collision-repair]